-- Detention may be used within our sanctions, particularly when children have persistently misbehaved at playtimes or failed to complete tasks to the best of their ability. - Detentions may only be given during the school day eg. Playtimes or lunchtimes. - Detentions in our school can be given by any paid member of staff; a member of staff is timetabled to be available in the ICT room at playtimes and lunchtimes to supervise pupils where necessary.
+• Children who have persistently misbehaved at playtimes or failed to complete tasks to the best of their ability may miss their break time.
+This will only occur during the school day eg. playtimes or lunchtimes.
+A member of staff is timetabled to be available in the ICT room at playtimes and lunchtimes to supervise pupils where necessary.
+Should this not be available the child should be referred to member of SLT or be closely supervised by an adult when outside.